-Some Hive servers are configured to require authentication for access.
+Some Hive Server 2 instances are configured to require authentication for access.
 To connect to a Hive server, you must configure the Cloudera ODBC Driver for Apache Hive to use the authentication mechanism that matches the access requirements of the server and provides the necessary credentials.

-For information about how to determine the type of authentication your Hive server requires, see "Authentication Mechanisms" on page 49.
+For information about how to determine the type of authentication your Hive server requires, see "Authentication Mechanisms" on page 52.